kristinemlarson/gnssrefl/docs/pages/README_invsnr.md

 # invsnr

 This is a utility for analyzing time-varying smooth surfaces with GNSS interferometric reflectometry.
 The method was first introduced by [Joakim Strandberg](https://github.com/Ydmir) and his colleagues.
-This implementation of the method was written by
+This implementation of the method was written by [David Purnell](https://purnelldj.github.io/).
-[David Purnell](https://purnelldj.github.io/).
 It reads the inputs from the <code>gnssrefl</code> package (SNR files).
-It analyzes L1, L2, and L5 signals and the GPS, Galileo, and Glonass constellations.
+It analyzes L1, L2, and L5 signals and the GPS, Galileo, Glonass, and Beidou constellations.

-You might notice that the Lomb Scargle Periodogram (LSP) results from this software are different than <code>gnssir</code>.
+You might notice that the Lomb Scargle Periodogram (LSP) results displayed from this software are different than the <code>gnssir</code>.
 In some locations you might see relatively large outliers. *This is to be expected.*
-This code uses the LSP results as a starting place - the quality control applied is entirely different than what was used in <code>gnssir</code>.
+This code uses the LSP results as a starting solution - the quality control applied is entirely different than what was used in <code>gnssir</code>.
 Since the point of this code is to estimate smoothly varying sea level, I don't think we need to make the LSP portion of it a clone of <code>gnssir</code>.